mb11jr/mb11jr/README.md

 <p align="left">✨ I recently started my journey in the world of programming<br>📚 I'm currently learning C programming and front-end development. <br>🎯 Goals: I'm aspiring to become a full-stack developer and enhance my coding skills.
   (Every expert started as a beginner)
-  <br>🎲 Fun fact: I love doing impressions and I'm really interested in voice-over, graphic design, and anything related to design in general. </p>
+  <br>🎲 Fun fact: I love doing impressions and I'm interested in voice-over, graphic design, and anything related to design in general. </p>

 ###